Understanding SCEC and the role of SCEC Approved Locksmiths

-The Security Construction and Equipment Committee (SCEC) is a standing interdepartmental committee responsible for the evaluation of security equipment for use by Australian Government departments and agencies.
+The Security Construction and Equipment Committee (SCEC) is a standing interdepartmental committee responsible for evaluating security equipment for use by Australian Government departments and agencies.

-First, the site has a risk assessment carried out by a Department Security Advisor or a SCEC consultant.
-The Adviser or Consultant will rate the site and provide a scope of works to bring the site up to the appropriate security level.
-This scope is passed on to a SCEC Endorsed Locksmith for action.
+Before any security work begins, a risk assessment is conducted by a Department Security Advisor or a SCEC Consultant.
+The site is rated, and a scope of works is developed to bring the site up to the appropriate security classification.
+This scope is then passed to a SCEC Endorsed Locksmith for implementation.

 Protective Security Advice